zoeskan/MCB185/README.md

 Each unit of the course corresponds to 1 week.
 This is the standard track.

-+ Unit 0: Tools of the Trade
++ Unit 0: Tools of the trade
-+ Unit 1: Basic Unix
++ Unit 1: Unix basics
-+ Unit 2: Beginning Python (Variables, Math, Conditionals, and Loops)
++ Unit 2: Math, variables, conditionals, and loops
-+ Unit 3: Containers (Strings, Tuples, and Lists)
++ Unit 3: Strings
-+ Unit 4: Algorithms
++ Unit 4: Lists and tuples
-+ Unit 5: Algoirthms
++ Unit 5: Sequence algorithms
-+ Unit 6: Functions and Files
++ Unit 6: Functions
-+ Unit 7: Executables and CLI
++ Unit 7: Files and CLI
 + Unit 8: Dictionaries
 + Unit 9: Final Project

 Content on the accelerated track can be completed in any order.

-+ Unit A: Regular Expressions
++ Unit A: Regular expressions
-+ Unit B: Complex Data Structures
++ Unit B: Multidimensional data structures
-+ Unit C: Object-Oriented Programming
++ Unit C: Optimizing performance
-+ Unit D: Exceptions and Testing
++ Unit D: Libraries, exceptions, and testing
-+ Unit E: Documentation
++ Unit E: Object-oriented programming and API documentation
-+ Unit F: Interprocess Communication
++ Unit F: Advanced projects

 ## Getting Good ##